EDUCATING AND INSPIRING THROUGH THE POWER OF MUSIC:

 2. People have the potential to create positive change in their lives and communities.

-With guidance, support, and meaningful creative engagement, individuals can build confidence, develop skills, and gain insight that empowers them academically, socially, and personally.
+With guidance, support, and meaningful creative engagement, individuals can build confidence, develop skills, and gain the insight to grow academically, socially, and personally.

 What Makes Us Unique

-Our programs also bring working musicians, producers, writers, and other creative professionals into learning environments.
-These artists share how they use creativity as a tool for storytelling, communication, and understanding society.
+Our programs bring the real world into the room.
+We connect participants with working musicians, producers, and creative professionals who share how they use their craft for storytelling, communication, and navigating the world.

 Who We Serve

-Many participants come from under-resourced communities where access to consistent arts and creative learning opportunities is limited.
-Our programs are designed to engage individuals who may not always connect with traditional learning environments by using music as an accessible entry point into literacy, history, society, and personal reflection.
+Many of our participants come from under-resourced communities where access to consistent arts and creative learning is limited.
+We design our programs to engage individuals who may not always thrive in traditional learning environments, using music as an accessible entry point into literacy, history, and personal reflection.

 Under her leadership, MeMA-Music has spent more than a decade partnering with schools and community organizations across Chicago to bring music-based learning to youth and young adults.